European Union (EU) - Export requirements for fish and seafood

 - (iii) were not intended to be killed under a national program for the eradication of diseases

-Declaration 5 which relates to attestation II.2.6.1. on the EU certificate
+Declaration relating to attestation II.2.6.1. on the EU certificate

-If exporting live aquatic animals in water, arrangements have been made that the water in which they are transported is not changed in a third country or territory, zone or compartment which is not approved for entry of the particular species and category of aquatic animals into the European Union;
+The exporter must confirm, if exporting live aquatic animals in water, that arrangements have been made that the water in which they are transported in is not changed in a third country or territory, zone or compartment which is not approved for entry of the particular species and category of aquatic animals into the European Union

-If exporting live aquatic animals however, they are not transported in water, then check off the area indicating "not applicable" on the request form.
+If exporting live aquatic animals that are not transported in water, please tick the checkbox indicating "not applicable" on the declaration form.

-Declaration 6 which relates to attestation II.2.6.2. on the EU certificate
+Declaration relating to attestation II.2.6.2. on the EU certificate

-For live aquatic animals, arrangements have been made that prior to loading for dispatch to the European Union, that the aquatic animals are not transported under conditions that jeopardize their health status, in particular:
+The exporter must confirm that for live aquatic animals exports, arrangements have been made prior to loading for dispatch to the European Union, that the aquatic animals are not transported under conditions that jeopardize their health status, in particular:

 - (i) if the animals are transported in water, it is done in a way that does not alter their health status